Alternative Treatments and Prevention

 Garlic: gives significant improvement in urinary symptoms, such as enhanced urinary flow and decreased urinary frequency.
 The size of the prostate gland was reduced in the BPH.

-Ginger: the extract had significant effect in stopping the growth of cancer cells, as well as in inducing cell death in a spectrum of prostate cancer cells.
+Ginger: this is a natural immune system booster; the extract had significant effect in stopping the growth of cancer cells, as well as in inducing cell death in wide range of prostate cancer cells.

 Gossypium: the constituent gossypol inhibits the function of cells in human prostate tumors and makes the cancer more sensitive to radiation therapy and chemotherapy.
 It may increase apoptosis, or programmed cell death.